MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/hidpi/ns-hidpi-hidp_button_array_data.md

 ### -field ArrayIndex

-The position of the button within the button array.
+The position of the button within the zero-based button array.
 The value will always be less than [HIDP_BUTTON_CAPS.ReportCount](ns-hidpi-_hidp_button_caps.md).
 This is not an index of a button array within the parsed data.

 ### -field On